Supplying Bluegrass Blend Sod for DIY and Contractors

 Bluegrass Blend – Retail Turf Pricing and Specifications

 Bluegrass blend sod is 60% bluegrass, 40% fescue and offers better drought and shade tolerance than bluegrass alone.
 We recommend bluegrass blend sod for most residential applications, since it holds up well in high traffic areas.
 Pricing and specifications for bluegrass blend are listed below.
+For homeowners and landscaping contractors, we offer sod sales to customers in New Hampshire, Massachusetts, Maine, and Vermont.
 Call us at 888-934-5999 to place your order or request a quote for installation.
 If you plan to install sod yourself, be sure to read our installation guide and use our square footage calculator before ordering!

 *Quantities of less than 500 sq ft must be purchased in increments of 10 sq ft and picked up at our Franklin, NH location.
 Pricing for orders of 500 sq ft or more includes delivery within most of NH or northeastern MA.
 Sod for delivery must be ordered in increments of 100 sq ft.
-Each pallet requires a $15 deposit, which is refundable when pallets are returned to our location in Franklin, NH.
-A full pallet holds 500 sq ft of sod.
+Each pallet requires a $25 deposit, which is refundable when pallets are returned to our location in Franklin, NH.
+A pallet holds up to 600 sq ft of sod.

 This cool-season grass has a dark green color and dense, beautiful appearance.
 Medium leaf texture with excellent leaf uniformity.
-Forms a strong sod via rhizomes.
+Bluegrass blend forms a strong sod via rhizomes.

 Widely adapted basic lawn grass of the cool, humid, semi-arid and temperate regions – recommended for residential and commercial lawns.
-Also, widely used on sports fields and play areas, parks, cemeteries, commercial lawns and roadsides.
+Also, bluegrass blend sod is widely used on sports fields and play areas, parks, cemeteries, commercial lawns and roadsides.

 Thrives in cool weather.
 Will tolerate very cold winters.
-Undergoes stress during extremely hot weather but will maintain good color and appearance with proper care and watering.
+Bluegrass/fescue blend sod undergoes stress during extremely hot weather but will maintain good color and appearance with proper care and watering.

 Medium – can go into summer dormancy when irrigation is withheld.
 Upon return of moisture supply, will green up again.
-Some varieties have better tolerance to heat and drought.
+Some varieties of bluegrass blend have better tolerance to heat and drought.

 While shade tolerance is fair to poor for bluegrass alone, our bluegrass blend sod thrives in sunny areas.
 It will moderately adapt to partial shade.